BioinfoHKUSurgery/Bioinfo-Workshop-2024/3-Omics-bulkRNAseq-analysis.md

 ### 2. Case study: RNA-seq data from an in-vitro model of proliferative vitreoretinopathy (PVR)

 Retinal scarring is a common complication associated with various retinal diseases, including proliferative vitreoretinopathy (PVR).
-A recent study (<https://www.nature.com/articles/s41467-022-30474-6>) investigated the anti-scarring effects of a thermogel polymer (PEP) on both an in-vivo and in-vitro model of PVR by performing RNA sequencing and identifying the deferentially expressed genes and pathways.
+A recent study (<https://www.nature.com/articles/s41467-022-30474-6>) investigated the anti-scarring effects of a thermogel polymer (PEP) on both an in-vivo and in-vitro model of PVR by performing RNA sequencing and identifying the differentially expressed genes and pathways.
 In this practical session, we will use R and RStudio to analyse the processed RNA-seq data downloaded from the gene expression omnibus (GEO).

 ### 2.1 Importing the read count matrix from GEO into R